bakamoridesu/CarND-LaneLines-P1/writeup_template.md

 * Reflect on the work in a written report

 ---
-## Images below shows the results of finding lane lines:
+## Images below shows the result of finding lane lines:

 Origin image example | Modified image example
 ------------ | -------------